 At the same time, 3D geospatial data started being collected prolifically as sensors got better and became commonplace and citizens pushed for more open data policies.
 We kept building Cesium on open source and open standards, and worked with the larger graphics and geospatial communities to establish and champion open standards and formats for these huge 3D datasets so more people can access and use this data.

-In 2019, Cesium GS spun out as an independent company to continue enabling developers and data providers to make the best use of their 3D data, and empowering them to create interactive, dynamic 3D geospatial applications.
+In 2019, Cesium spun out as an independent company to continue enabling developers and data providers to make the best use of their 3D data, and empowering them to create interactive, dynamic 3D geospatial applications.

 Join the team